New Fare Collection System

 The new fare boxes will accept cash – exact fare only – and will process cash payments much more quickly than the current system.
 The new fare boxes also will reject foreign coins and other items that are not U.S. currency.

 Besides a smartcard and cash, are there other options?

 One other option is a paper card with a magnetic strip that can be purchased on buses for $3.50 for unlimited rides on local routes for 24 hours starting with the first use.
 Passengers riding express routes can purchase a 24-hour pass good on those routes for $5.
 Value cannot be added to this card.

 How will I get a smartcard?

 Smartcards will be available in the same way that tickets and passes are now available - by ordering online at www.ridetarc.org or visiting TARC, Union Station headquarters, 1000 W. Broadway, the Nia Center at 29th and Broadway or at TARC retail outlets.
 TARC is working to increase the number of outlets that will offer TARC smartcards.
-Smartcards will not be sold and value cannot be added on buses to avoid slowing down the boarding process and causing delays in service.
+Smartcards will not be sold or value added aboard buses.
+Doing so will avoid slowing down the boarding process and causing delays in service.

 How much will a smartcard cost?

 Initially, the smartcard will be free but you must add at least $5 in stored value on the card.
 Value can be added online with a debit or credit card.
 At TARC, cash or a check can also be used.
 Retail outlets accept cash or check only.
 The replacement cost for a card is $5.

 What kind of value can I put on the smartcard?